open-telemetry/opentelemetry-specification/specification/metrics/api.md

   library](../glossary.md#instrumentation-library) can refer to the same library.
 In that scenario, the `name` denotes a module name or component name within that library or application.

+  The API SHOULD be documented in a way to communicate to users that the `name` parameter needs to conform to the [name syntax](#name-syntax).
+The API SHOULD NOT validate the `name`; that is left to implementations of the API.
 * `version`: Specifies the version of the instrumentation scope if the scope has a version (e.g. a library version).
 Example value: `1.0.0`.